connxio/docs/docs/integrations/adapters/inbound/sftp.md

 </p>
 </details>

-## Configuring FTP and SFTP connections
+## Configuring the FTP and SFTP adapters

-To configure Connxio to start processing your FTPSFTP messages select the FTP or SFTP option in "Inbound Connection" shape:
+To configure Connxio to start processing your FTP/SFTP messages select the FTP or SFTP option in "Inbound Connection" shape:

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';